Hryhorivka, Kherson Oblast: History

-The village became part of the Russian Empire after Russia annexed the Crimean Khanate in 1783.
+The area that would become Hryhorivka became part of the Russian Empire after Russia annexed the Crimean Khanate in 1783.
 The village was founded in 1869, and became part of the short-lived Ukrainian People's Republic during the Russian Civil War.
 The village suffered through Holodomor from 1932-1933, where 9 residents from this small village alone died from starvation.

-It was occupied by Nazi Germany during the Second World War, but was liberated by Soviet forces during the Battle of the Dnieper.
-In late February 2022, during the southern campaign of Russia's invasion, the village became occupied by Russian forces, and is still currently under occupation.
+It was occupied by Nazi Germany during the Second World War, but was liberated by the Red Army during the Battle of the Dnieper.

+Hryhorivka was captured by Russian ground forces on the first day of the Russian Invasion of Ukraine phase of the Russo-Ukrainian War when they crossed the nearby border of Russia-occupied Crimea.
+The settlement is still currently under occupation as of May 2024.